Sep 02, 2022

 However, a person may want to seek professional assistance if symptoms persist or the issue has an impact on their quality of life, schedule an appointment to speak with Dr. Polan.

-Discover how sleep apnea affects daily life and explore solutions.
-Learn about sleep apnea treatment in Beverly with Dr. Benjamin Polan.
+Discover how sleep apnea affects mental health and explore effective treatments in Beverly with Dr. Benjamin Polan's personalized approach.

-Explore alternatives to CPAP for obstructive sleep apnea.
-Dr. Benjamin Polan at North Shore Sleep and TMJ offers personalized, effective solutions.
+Explore comfortable CPAP alternatives for sleep apnea with Dr. Benjamin Polan at North Shores Sleep and TMJ, offering solutions tailored to your needs.